 By Dr. Paul Jerard, E-RYT 500, YACEP

-Such a person may never have practiced Yoga at all, but a self-disciplined mind is not a coincidence.
-A self-disciplined mind develops from training – whether it is martial arts, military training, Zen, Yoga, a school of meditation, or something similar.
+Such a person may never have practiced Yoga, but a self-disciplined mind is not coincidental.
+A self-disciplined mind develops from training – martial arts, military training, Zen, Yoga, a school of meditation, or something similar.
 The results are a trained mind that can perform under pressure.
-In Yoga, many Yogic techniques are, in fact, tools to train the mind.
-Most people think of meditation for training the mind, but pranayama, japa, and asana, train the mind, as well.
+In Yoga, many Yogic techniques are tools to train the mind.
+Most people think of meditation for training the mind, but pranayama, Japa, and asana train the mind, as well.
 Yet, why should you go through the trouble of disciplining your mind?

-How does Yoga enhance problem solving skills?
+How does Yoga enhance problem-solving skills?
 Each problem contains hidden opportunities for those who do not panic.
-The trouble is reacting, and thinking rationally, within a limited amount of time.
-Many people are consumed with competitive drive and getting to the next level.
+The trouble is reacting and thinking rationally within a limited amount of time.
+Many people are consumed with a competitive drive and getting to the next level.
 Problems are your best opportunity to rise to the next level.
-If you make the correct move, due to rational thinking, you are on the right path, but sometimes failures reveal life’s more important lessons.
+If you make the correct move you are on the right path due to rational thinking, but sometimes failures reveal life’s more important lessons.
 Setbacks can be some of our best teachers.
-Yoga teaches us to accept what we cannot change, but we can definitely change ourselves from within.
+Yoga teaches us to accept what we cannot change, but we can change ourselves from within.

 We can change, adapt, and learn new life skills.
-We can survive challenging situations and create from what we learn along the way.
-We can redefine and empower ourselves.
+As a result, we can survive challenging situations and create from what we learn along the way.
+In fact, we can redefine and empower ourselves.
 When you go about your life, every intersection you see was designed and improved by a previous traveler.
-Mistakes, problems, and failures, have built the world we know today, because our species learned, and documented past mistakes.
+Mistakes, problems, and failures have built the world we know today because our species learned and documented past mistakes.
 Without history and documentation, we would have to learn everything from scratch.

 Side Notes for Yoga Teachers

-One of the best methods for eliminating worry is to focus on a solution.
-One of the methods we demonstrate during our onsite Yoga teacher training courses is to write the problems and possible solutions down on paper before meditation, relaxation, or Yoga Nidra.
-With this method, you will learn to put worries aside and leave them on your kitchen table, while you sleep.
+Of course, one of the best methods for eliminating worry is to focus on a solution.
+One of the solutions is to write your problems and possible solutions down on paper before meditation, relaxation, or Yoga Nidra.
+In fact, with this method, you will learn to put worries aside and leave them on your kitchen table while you sleep.
 Giving this gift to your Yoga students will turn them into problem solvers instead of worriers.
-Mastering problem solving skills is an art that serves us well throughout life.
+Mastering problem-solving skills is an art that serves us well throughout life.

 © Copyright – Aura Wellness Center – Publications Division

-To see our selection of Yoga teacher training courses and continuing education programs for specialized Yoga certification, please visit the following link.
+Please visit the following link to see our selection of Yoga teacher training courses and continuing education programs for specialized Yoga certification.

 by Leslie Kaminoff and Amy Matthews